 Coached several collegiate teams and trained numerous highly skilled professional athletes such as Kevin Durant, Greivis Vasquez, and Christ Wright

 Eilish graduated from Princeton University with a degree in psychology.
-As a rower there, she became interested in core strengthening and injuries.
+As a rower there, she became interested in core strengthening and sports injuries.
 She went on to the MGH Institute of Health Professions to obtain her doctor of physical therapy degree.
 She worked at Hospital for Special Surgery for 7 years, where she developed expertise in the treatment of post-operative patients and sports rehabilitation.
 Eilish then worked for Dr. Bryan Kelly at HSS for 7 years, where she developed expertise in the treatment of post-operative patients and sports rehabilitation.
 She has authored many publications, including Sport Hip Injuries: Diagnosis and Management, and has lectured internationally on return to sport.
 Eilish is board-certified in both orthopedic and sports physical therapy, with a passion for evidence-based practice and manual therapy.

 Aubin brings over 16 years of experience to our physical therapy team.
 Aubin began her academic career majoring in dance at New York University Tisch School of the Arts, and after pursuing a dance career, attended Hunter College with a major in biology and minor in psychology.
 She received her Masters of Science in physical therapy at Touro College, School of Health Science in Manhattan.
 Aubin continues to learn by pursuing formal coursework with an emphasis on manual therapy.
 She also frequently uses Pilates concepts in her treatment methods.
 As a finisher of multiple marathons and triathalons, Aubin brings a unique perspective to the practice.